danieltaylor/study-abroad/README.md

 <img src="./2022-7-12/ampersand.jpeg" style="max-height: 90vh"><br>
 *Ampersand statue outside the LMB.
 Not really sure what it's supposed to mean, but the colors remind me of a DNA sequence*

 Right across from the LMB is the AstraZeneca building.
-We didn't get to go inside, but it was still cool to see the headquarters of a company that came into the world spotlight fairly recently.
+We didn't get to go inside, but it was still cool to see the headquarters of a company that came into the world spotlight so fairly.

 <img src="./2022-7-12/astrazeneca.jpeg" style="max-height: 90vh"><br>
 *AstraZeneca building*